-The responsible officer for a designated body1 has the following responsibilities2 relating to the evaluation of the fitness to practise of every medical practitioner3 who has a prescribed connection with that body4: (1) to ensure the designated body carries out regular appraisals on medical practitioners which must involve obtaining and taking account of all available information relating to the medical practitioner's fitness to practise in the work carried out by the practitioner for the designated body and for any other body during the appraisal period5; (2) to establish and implement procedures to investigate concerns about a medical practitioner's fitness
+The responsible officer for a designated body1 has the following responsibilities2 relating to the evaluation of the fitness to practise of every medical practitioner3 who has a prescribed connection with that body4: (1) to ensure the designated body carries out regular appraisals on medical practitioners which must involve obtaining and taking account of all available information relating to the medical practitioner's fitness to practise in the work carried out by the practitioner for the designated body and for any other body during the appraisal period5; (2) to establish and implement procedures to

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.

 To view the latest version of this document and millions of others like it, sign-in to LexisLibrary or register for a free trial.